-In connection with the Aurizona mineral interest (Note 6), the Company has committed to purchase 17% of the gold produced by the Aurizona Project for a per ounce cash payment of the lesser of \$400 (subject to a 1% annual inflationary adjustment beginning 3 years after the mine achieves commercial production (an "Inflationary Adjustment")) and the then prevailing market price of gold.
+In connection with the Aurizona mineral interest (Note 6), the Company has committed to purchase 17% of the life of mine gold produced by the Aurizona Project for a per ounce cash payment of the lesser of \$400 (subject to a 1% annual inflationary adjustment beginning 3 years after the mine achieves commercial production (an "Inflationary Adjustment")) and the then prevailing market price of gold.

-In connection with the Santa Elena mineral interest (Note 6), the Company has committed to purchase 20% of the gold produced by the Santa Elena Project for a per ounce cash payment of the lesser of \$350 (subject to an Inflationary Adjustment) and the then prevailing market price of gold.
+In connection with the Santa Elena mineral interest (Note 6), the Company has committed to purchase 20% of the life of mine gold produced by the Santa Elena Project for a per ounce cash payment of the lesser of \$350 (subject to an Inflationary Adjustment) and the then prevailing market price of gold.

-In connection with the Summit mineral interest (Note 6), the Company has committed to purchase 50% of the first 10,000 ounces of gold produced, and 22% of the gold produced thereafter, by the Summit Mine for a per ounce cash payment of the lesser of \$400 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
-Santa Fe Gold Corporation ("Santa Fe") has the option until July 7, 2010 to increase the size of the transaction by \$1.0 million.
-If Santa Fe exercises this option, the percentage of payable gold that the Company will be entitled to purchase will increase to 62.5% for the first 10,000 ounces of gold produced and 27.5% of gold produced thereafter.
+In connection with the Summit mineral interest (Note 6), the Company has committed to purchase 50% of the first 10,000 ounces of gold produced, and 22% of the life of mine gold produced thereafter, by the Summit Mine for a per ounce cash payment of the lesser of \$400 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.